Worshipful Company of Chartered Accountants in England and Wales: Financial Services Group of Livery Companies

 The company is a member of the Financial Services Group of Livery Companies, the other 11 members of which are the Worshipful Companies of Actuaries, Arbitrators, International Bankers, Chartered Secretaries and Administrators, Insurers, Information Technologists, City of London Solicitors, Management Consultants, Marketors, Tax Advisers, and World Traders.
+Representatives meet quarterly to co-ordinate the efforts of members in promoting the City of London financial and business services sector, supporting the Lord Mayor, the Court of Aldermen, and the City of London Corporation.